mb0/xelf-old/DESIGN.md

 The tilde '~' prefix is used for schema lookups and is followed by a model name that is usually qualified by a schema name or needs a context that can infer a default schema.

-The dollar '$' prefix is used for parameter lookups and is treated as a literal itself.

-The slash '/' prefix is used for result lookups and is also treated as a literal.

 Starting dots '.' are used for relative lookups.
 A single dot indicates that the following symbol can only be found in the current environment, each additional dot moves one parent up the ancestry.

+The dollar '$' and slash '/' prefixes are used for parameter and result paths and can be treated as literal by themself.
+Both use the next environment supporting the prefix and can be followed by dots to select a supporting parent.
+A double prefix '$$' or '//' will select the outermost supporting environment.

 If a symbol does not start with a special lookup modifier prefix and instead starts with a name start character, it is parsed as a path in case it contains interior dots.
 And each path segment